|

 From the east of Kalamazoo, Michigan:

-Take I-94 west to exit 80 (Sprinkle Road).
+Take I-94 west to exit 81 (BL94).
+Travel 1 mile west on BL94 to the second traffic light (Sprinkle road).
 Travel north on Sprinkle/25th

 become D Avenue.
 Follow D Avenue West to the first stop sign

-the right side of the road.
+the right (East) side of the road (9336 N. Riverview Drive).

-), a large black on white reflective sign displays our logo and "Kalamazoo
+A large black on white reflective sign displays our logo and "Kalamazoo

 Model Railroad Historical Society" at the entrance road to our clubhouse.